galdamez/fearless-submission/solution.md

 # Solution

+## Changing the port number

+1. Open /counter-app/package.json
+2. Navigate to the property `scripts.start`
+3. It should read `PORT=3000 react-scripts start`.
+Change the port number, close the app server, and run `yarn start` to boot it up again.

 ## Future updates, changes, or oustanding code

 1. Add a state management library like Context API, MobX, or Redux